Badgerati/Pode/README.md

 * Support for generating/binding self-signed certificates, and binding signed certificates
 * Support for middleware on web servers
 * Session middleware support on web requests
+* Can use authentication on requests, which can either be sessionless or session persistant

 ## Install